FocusedMS/MultiTenantDB/README.md

 This project is licensed under the MIT License.

 **Note:** This project is currently under development and improvements are ongoing.
+The tech stack used for building this project includes **MySQL, Redis, Spring Boot, AWS, and Hibernate**.